 Publisher: Dark Horse Comics

 Spoiler Warning!
 This review talks about the plot of the graphic novel being reviewed.
+I try to avoid mentioning anything I see as a major twist or reveal, but I don’t guarantee it.
 Read at your own risk!